-- Bulk infrastructure required, e.g. reservoir and feeder pipes. - Upgrade of Klapmuts WWTW will provide limited capacity. - Although an Eskom supply area, adequate capacity exists at newly constructed substation. - Stellenbosch landfill site is at capacity.
-A new cell is under construction to create airspace up to 2017.
-Additional landfill sites are urgently required to meet demand after 2017. - Fresh water ecologists to demarcate 10 to 30m setbacks from the banks of rivers and furrows within which no new development (other than roads, paths, landscaping or street side trading) or ploughing may occur.
+- Bulk infrastructure required, e.g. reservoir and feeder pipes. - Upgrade of Klapmuts WWTW will provide limited capacity. - Although an Eskom supply area, adequate capacity exists at newly constructed substation. - Stellenbosch landfill site is nearly at full capacity... - Fresh water ecologists to demarcate 10 to 30m setbacks from the banks of rivers and furrows within which no new development (other than roads, paths, landscaping or street side trading) or ploughing may occur.
 These setbacks are to be mandatory for new developments and retrofitted where possible to existing ones. - Special attention needs to be given to ecological conservation around the dams. - Klapmuts Spatial Development Framework (September 2007) by MCA Africa